LinhzLab/GFM_matlab_version/README.md

 We develop a two-step iterative procedure so that each update can be carried out parallelly across all variables and samples.
 The fast computation version is provided for ultra-high data, see gfm_example.m file.

 ## Others
-Author:       Liu Wei
+Author:       Liu Wei, Lin Huazhen
 Maintainer:    Liu Wei <weiliu@smail.swufe.edu.cn>
 Date:         May.
 25, 2019
-Copyright (c) 2019, Liu Wei
+Copyright (c) 2019, Liu Wei, Lin Huazhen
 All rights reserved.